intel/libyami-utils/README.md

 Reporting Bugs
 --------------
-Bugs can be reported in libyami's issue list at:
+Bugs can be reported in libyami-utils issue list at:

   <https://github.com/01org/libyami-utils/issues/new>